JasonEl1/take-a-break/README.md

 # take-a-break

 Python command line tool to remind you to take breaks when working.
-Currently only works with Unix-like OS.
+Currently only tested on macos.

 ### Quick setup (MacOS)

-Note: Currently only works with zsh

 Open the `take-a-break` folder after downloading and run the following command in the terminal: `./setup.sh`

-Enter the alias you want to use for this tool.
-I personally use it as `work` This creates an alias named `work` or whatever else you decide to use in your .zshrc file.
-You can now use `work` (or your alternative chosen alias) followed by the appropriate commands to use the tool.

 ### How to use the tool:

-When `work mode` is enabled, you will be reminded to take a break from your work every 30 mins via a popup window.
+When `work mode` is enabled, you will be reminded to take a break from your work via a popup window at a certain time interval.

 The following commands are available (assuming chosen alias is `work`) :